 We have provided a non-exhaustive list of university-approved activities in the first paragraph of G.

-We have added language to G, placing emphasis on the sponsor and not the student for providing a rationale for the student’s absence.
+We have added language to G, placing emphasis on the sponsor, and not the student, for providing a rationale for the student’s absence.

 We have added an entirely new section H highlighting that instructors are strongly encouraged to work with students to make up missed assignments while acknowledging there are some cases where this is not appropriate.